-How do I open an SSPQ file?
+How to open an SSPQ file

-If your computer has been infected by STOP SSPQ ransomware, the best option to restore your files to their original state is likely to perform a System Restore.
+If your computer has been infected by SSPQ ransomware, the best option to restore your files to their original state is likely to perform a System Restore.
 Note that performing a System Restore will cause you to lose any data created in the interval between now and your last restore point.
 So, you may want to back up any usable data created since your last restore point.

 FileInfo.com recommends you never pay a ransom to decrypt files encrypted by ransomware.
 Paying a ransom encourages ransomware distributors to continue their efforts, and there is no guarantee that paying a ransom will give you access to your files.
 Instead, you should restore your data from a recent backup created before the ransomware infected your computer.